fieldtrip/website/reference/ft_prepare_leadfield.md

    cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS

- Optionally, you can modify the leadfields by reducing the rank (i.e. remove the weakest orientation), or by normalizing each column. cfg.reducerank      = 'no', or number (default = 3 for EEG, 2 for MEG) cfg.normalize       = 'yes' or 'no' (default = 'no') cfg.normalizeparam  = depth normalization parameter (default = 0.5) cfg.backproject     = 'yes' or 'no' (default = 'yes') determines when reducerank is applied
+ Optionally, you can modify the leadfields by reducing the rank (i.e. remove the weakest orientation), or by normalizing each column. cfg.reducerank      = 'no', or number (default = 3 for EEG, 2 for MEG) cfg.backproject     = 'yes' or 'no',  determines when reducerank is applied whether the
-                         whether the lower rank leadfield is projected back onto the original linear subspace, or not.
+                         lower rank leadfield is projected back onto the original linear subspace, or not (default = 'yes') cfg.normalize       = 'yes' or 'no' (default = 'no') cfg.normalizeparam  = depth normalization parameter (default = 0.5) cfg.weight          = number or Nx1 vector, weight for each dipole position to compensate for the size of the corresponding patch (default = 1)

  Depending on the type of headmodel, some additional options may be specified.

- For OPENMEEG based headmodels: cfg.openmeeg.batchsize    = scalar (default 100e3), number of dipoles
+ For OPENMEEG based headmodels: cfg.openmeeg.batchsize    = scalar (default 1e4), number of dipoles
                                for which the leadfield is computed in a single call to the low-level code.
 Trades off memory efficiency for speed.